 Philip remembers East Jerusalem as a sheltered place to grow up in, a small yet cosmopolitan town.
 His parents spoke fluent English, and among his close relatives were non-Arabs who had married into the family, which undoubtedly contributed to his impressions.
 He attended St. George’s School, a stone’s throw away from his home.
-He describes it as a colonial school with English, Welsh, and Scottish faculty; the school had an English club that put on Shakespeare plays.
+He describes it as a colonial school with English, Welsh, and Scottish teachers in addition to the Palestinian faculty; the school had an English club that put on Shakespeare plays.

 Philip’s days included trips to the newspaper stand right across from Schmidt School.
 “As a young teenager, I used to run from home to his newspaper stand to buy Superman and Samir comics.
 The Egyptian publisher Dar al-Ma‘arif had a series for young readers, and I read everything there.”
 The owner, Amir Da’na, was a prominent figure in East Jerusalem.
 When Da’na died, the news was carried in all the local newspapers.

 Around 1958, Philip’s family moved to a slightly larger apartment right at the border separating East and West Jerusalem, very close to the Mandelbaum Gate (the checkpoint between the Jordan- and Israel-controlled parts of the city).